scholarrafe/Machine-Learning/Data visualization/README.md

   <li>Seaborn</li>
   <li>Plotly</li>
 </ul>
-We are going to explore those library briefly
+We are going to explore those library.